|

 All of the graphs for the surf breaks presented on Surf-Forecast.com are on the same scale to enable comparison between locations around the world.

-La Jaimacana (The Pipes) sea water temperatures peak in the range 28 to 30°C (82 to 86°F) on around the 6th of June and are at their lowest on about the 4th of February, in the range 25 to 28°C (77 to 82°F).
-Year round warm sea water temperatures at La Jaimacana (The Pipes) mean that a rash vest and board shorts should be fine for surfing at any time of year
+La Jaimacana (The Pipes) sea temperatures peak in the range 28 to 30°C (82 to 86°F) on around the 6th of June and are at their minimum on about the 4th of February, in the range 25 to 28°C (77 to 82°F).
+Year round warm sea temperatures at La Jaimacana (The Pipes) mean that a rash vest and board shorts should be fine for surfing at any time of year

 Actual sea surface water temperatures close to shore at La Jaimacana (The Pipes) can vary by several degrees compared with these open water averages.
 This is especially true after heavy rain, close to river mouths or after long periods of strong offshore winds.
 Offshore winds cause colder deep water to replace surface water that has been warmed by the sun.
 Air temperature, wind-chill and sunshine should also be considered before deciding on the kind of wetsuit needed to stay warm when surfing at La Jaimacana (The Pipes).
 Refer to our detailed weather forecasts for this information.